Logiqx/gps-guides/detective.md

 - The GW-52 and GW-60 can interpret standard NMEA sentences, which is enough for session logs (including COG, HDOP, sats, etc).
 - The GW-52 and GW-60 both contain a small selection of $PMTK commands to initialize and restart a MediaTek GPS / GNSS chip.
 - MediaTek speed error estimates would have to appear in $PMTK sentences.
 There is no evidence in the GW-52 or GW-60 firmware.
-- Therefore, neither the GW-52 or GW-60 have any mechanism to to receive speed error estimates from a MediaTek GPS / GNSS chip.
+- Therefore, neither the GW-52 or GW-60 have any mechanism to receive speed error estimates from a MediaTek GPS / GNSS chip.
-- Neither the GW-52 or the GW-60 has the ability to instruct a MediaTek GPS / GNSS chip to toggle between 1 Hz and 5 Hz logging.
+- Neither the GW-52 or the GW-60 has the ability to instruct a MediaTek GPS / GNSS chip to toggle between 1 Hz and 5 Hz.

 It's not clear why the GT-31 used the term SDOP (standard dilution of precision) for a field that has units (m/s).
-SDOP is definitely not a "dilution of precision" but the term may have been used because the term DOP was familiar to the speedsurfing community.
+SDOP is definitely not a "dilution of precision" but the term may have been used because the DOP was familiar to the speedsurfing community.

-Whilst the above facts don't prove that the GW-52 and GW-60 use a SiRF chip like the GT-31, they pretty much rule out the MediaTek theory.
+Whilst the above facts don't prove that the GW-52 or GW-60 use a SiRF chip (like their GT-31 predecessor), these facts pretty much rule out a MediaTek chip.

-The presence of proprietary MediaTek NMEA commands in the firmware suggests the GW-52 and GW-60 may support a MediaTek chip.
+The presence of proprietary MediaTek NMEA commands in the firmware do suggest the GW-52 and GW-60 can handle a MediaTek chip.

 However, inability to receive any speed error estimates or toggle between 1 Hz / 5 Hz indicates they don't actually ship with a MediaTek chip.

 ### Hypothesis

-The GT-11, GT-31, GW-52 and GW-60 are obviously products in their own right but they can also be regarded as test platforms for Locosys GPS modules.
+The GT-11, GT-31, GW-52 and GW-60 are obviously products in their own right but they can also be regarded as test platforms for the Locosys GPS modules.

-Between 2010 and 2021, Locosysy were producing a number of GPS modules based on SiRF and MediaTek chips.
-The company obviously had a lot of expertise in GPS / GNSS chips from SiRF and MediaTek so designing the GW-52 to work with either chip could have been beneficial.
+Between 2010 and 2021, Locosysy were producing a number of GPS modules based on SiRF and MediaTek chipsets.
+The company obviously had a lot of expertise in GPS / GNSS chips from SiRF and MediaTek so designing the GW-31 / GW-52 to work with either chip is perfectly conceivable.

-I suspect that the GW-52 was designed to work with SiRF and MediaTek chips, but was released with a SiRFstar IV chip.
-The GW-60 would have been completely new hardware but it's quite likely that Locosys decided to stick with SiRF (and SDOS) and were able to re-use a lot of code from the GW-52.
+I suspect that the GW-52 was originally designed to work with SiRF and MediaTek chips, but was actually released with a SiRFstar IV chip.
+The GW-60 would have been completely new hardware but it's quite likely that Locosys decided to stick with the SiRFstar IV and were able to re-use a lot of firmware code from the GW-52.